monochromicorn/ruby_valve/README.md

 ##Suggestions

 I would recommend encapsulating the logic of what is to be done into methods with names that clearly state the intention of the code.
+The calling these methods within the steps.

 ####Example